Who controls an ESOP-owned company?

 INSIGHT ARTICLE |

 ESOPs are overseen by a trustee who becomes the shareholder of record for the company stock held by the ESOP.
-In addition to the trustee, a Plan Administrator will have certain oversight and administrative roles with respect to the ESOP.
-The Plan Administrator may be the company, or a committee or individual within the company, that is named in the ESOP plan document.
-The Plan Administrator’s general responsibilities include ensuring the ESOP is operated in accordance with the plan document and required information is reported to the IRS and participants.
+In addition to the trustee, a plan administrator will have certain oversight and administrative roles with respect to the ESOP.
+The plan administrator may be the company, a third party designated as the plan administrator, or a committee or individual within the company,,that is either appointed in writing by the plan sponsor or specifically named in the ESOP plan document.
+Under ERISA, the plan administrator’s general responsibilities include ensuring the ESOP is operated in accordance with the plan document and required information is reported to the IRS and participants.
 This operation covers many of the annual accounting tasks, including tracking accounts and allocations, managing plan distributions and determining eligibility.
 Often, the company will hire a third party to provide many of these recordkeeping services, but someone at the company must provide the third party the applicable data on employee status, compensation, and other information needed to properly administer the plan.
-Even when a third party is used, the Plan Administrator named in the plan document generally retains ultimate responsibility for these duties and is generally also a named fiduciary, which means they are the party primarily responsible for the plan.
+Even when a third party is used, the plan administrator retains ultimate responsibility for these duties and is generally also a named fiduciary to the ESOP, which means they are the party primarily responsible for the plan.

 As is true with any trust, the trustee has a fiduciary responsibility to protect the assets of the trust for the beneficiaries, including the stock that represents a retirement benefit for employees.
 The trustee also has a number of duties to carry out on behalf of the trust, including negotiating the ESOP’s corporate stock purchase and engaging an independent third party to appraise the corporate stock each year.